rplankenhorn/rails-on-tap/README_KEGBOT.md

-# Ruby on Tap (Kegbot Rails Edition)
+# Rails on Tap (Kegbot Rails Edition)

 A comprehensive beer kegerator monitoring and management system built with Ruby on Rails, replicating the functionality of the [Kegbot Server](https://github.com/Kegbot/kegbot-server).

 ## Overview

-Ruby on Tap is a complete kegerator monitoring solution that tracks beer consumption, manages multiple taps, monitors temperature, handles user authentication, and provides detailed analytics and statistics.
+Rails on Tap is a complete kegerator monitoring solution that tracks beer consumption, manages multiple taps, monitors temperature, handles user authentication, and provides detailed analytics and statistics.
 Perfect for home bars, offices, or anywhere you want to track keg activity.

 ## Features